ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/1_SAST_SCA_PolicyScan/readme.md

 ![AWS Code](images/5-QuickStart.png)

 Be sure to remove the existing sample yml before pasting this yml.
+The sample buildspec.yml provided will automatically download the code, zip it, and scan it.

 ```bash
 version: 0.2